The Best Web Scraping Tools & Software in 2024

 Diffbot

-Diffbot offers a set of web APIs, which return the the scraped data in a structured format.
+Diffbot offers a set of web APIs, which return the scraped data in a structured format.
 The service supports sentiment and natural language analysis, though it is rather on the pricey side, with the smallest plan starting at USD 300 a month.

 When should I use Diffbot?